9 best things to do in Zahara de la Sierra

 Zahara de la Sierra is a white village inland from Andalucia.

-What to see in Zahara de la Sierra?
+Things to do in Zahara de la Sierra?

 Zahara de la Sierra is a delightful village, and the first thing you should do is wander through its streets and alleys.